P. V. H. Weems: Navigational contributions

 Weems and his wife established the Weems School of Navigation in 1927.
 After Charles Lindbergh completed his celebrated solo flight across the Atlantic Ocean, the Navy assigned Weems to teach him celestial navigation for a month in 1928.
 Fred Noonan, Amelia Earhart's navigator on her last flight, considered him his mentor.

 After his first retirement, Weems wrote several books; Air Navigation (1931) was particularly well received, and was awarded a gold medal by the Aero Club of France.

 In 1935, he patented the Mark II Plotter.
-Another invention was the Second Setting Watch - by adding a rotating 60-seconds bezel which could be locked in place, Weems created a simple way of allowing troops to align their watches' seconds hands with each other and thus co-ordinate separate military actions to the second.
+Another invention was the Second Setting Watch; by adding a rotating 60-second bezel which could be locked in place, Weems created a simple way of allowing troops to align their watches' seconds hands with each other and thus co-ordinate separate military actions to the second.
 In old movies, when an officer tells his men "synchronise your watches", they are turning their Weems bezels.
 But according to the Institute of Navigation, "his proudest achievement" was the Star Altitude Curves, which simplified finding one's position; it was adopted by the Army Air Corps prior to World War II.